These are not your everyday pears. These are something special.

 While the pears are cooking, chop up the crystalized ginger.
 I like finer bits of ginger, so I take my time and make it small.
 I use 2 tablespoons of chopped ginger for every cup of pears.
 8 cups of pears, 1 cup of chopped ginger.
 You can use less if you like less of a gingery punch.

-Once they're soft, I added 1 tablespoon of pectin for every cup of fruit that I started with.
+Once they're soft, I added 1 tablespoon of low/no sugar pectin for every cup of fruit that I started with.
 8 cups of fruit, 8 tablespoons of pectin.

 Once the pectin is in there, bring it to a hard rolling boil.
 Boil it hard for 1 minute.